Problem

 - AWS RDS – Amazon Web Services Relational Database Service is a public cloud offering from Amazon including managed services

-With this basic set of products outlined, let's define what SQL Server is used for and who uses it.
-SQL Server is a large suite of products and this tip will try to cover the basic concepts with URLs for additional information.
-It is intended to serve as a stepping stone to learn SQL Server.
+With this basic set of products outlined, let’s outline the SQL Server platform features.
+SQL Server is a large suite of products, and this tip will try to cover the basic concepts with URLs for additional information to start learning.

 Microsoft SQL Server Database Engine